 The keto diet restricts fruits that contain carbohydrates, like tomatoes.
-Learn how low-carb and ketogenic tomatoes are and whether they are suitable for weight loss.
+Learn if tomatoes are keto and suitable for weight loss.

 Are Tomatoes Keto?

 Tomatoes are juicy, ripe fruits that are eaten cooked or raw.
-Nature provides tomatoes in different shapes, colors and with different nutritional values.
+Nature provides tomatoes in different shapes, colors, and nutritional values.

 They are used in countless recipes to add a fresh and zesty flavor.